-“You are a Biomedical engineer working at Ampcontrol and your supervisor has just called you in.
+“You are a Biomedical Engineer working at Ampcontrol and your supervisors have just called you in for a meeting.
 They inform you that you will be a part of one of the teams working to develop a ventilator in response to COVID-19.
-The time frame is strict and you will be required to work meticulously.
+The time frame is strict and you will be required to work quickly and accurately.
 You and your team have never faced such a problem and the following lessons have been designed to give you the relevant knowledge and skills to undertake the task you have been assigned.

 In this lesson you will be required to investigate the lung volume, breaths per minute and Inhale: Exhale ratio of a human being.
 You will also need to deduce the relevance and significance of your findings.”